 More Vegan Dinner Recipes

-For another tasty plant based dinner idea, try this vegan butternut squash risotto.
-It’s so easy to make and perfect for meal prepping.
+- For another tasty plant-based dinner idea, try this vegan risotto.

-Or try these yummy vegan stuffed portobello mushrooms.
+- Or try these yummy stuffed portobello mushrooms.
 They’re perfect for special occasions or whenever you’re craving plant-based comfort food.

 Sweet And Sour Tofu With Eggplant